 Cupra Born reliability & safety rating

-Strong crash-test ratings for the Born’s Audi, Skoda and Volkswagen sister cars, coupled with plentiful standard safety kit, put the electric family hatchback in good stead
+A strong crash-test rating, coupled with plentiful standard safety kit, put the electric family hatchback in a good position here

 Cupra is a relatively new brand and the Born is its first all-electric model, so there’s not a lot to go on when it comes to assessing this car's reliability.
-However, the Born does feature plenty of safety kit as standard, and we’ve yet to hear of any issues in relation to the several models from VW Group brands that use the same mechanical platform as the Cupra.
+However, the Born does feature plenty of safety kit as standard and was awarded the maximum five-star crash-test rating by Euro NCAP.
+We’ve yet to hear of any serious issues affecting the many models from VW Group brands that use the same mechanical platform as the Cupra.

 Cupra Born reliability & problems

-Like other models in the Cupra range, the Born comes with lots of safety systems.
+Like other Cupras, the Born comes with lots of safety systems.
 The basic V1 trim gets LED headlights, a reversing camera, lane-keeping assistance and driver tiredness recognition.
 Additional safety features are available in option packs, including predictive adaptive cruise control, traffic-sign recognition, semi-autonomous driving capability, side and exit assistance, a top-view camera and emergency assistance.

 In This Review

 - 1VerdictMore adventurous styling and a better-quality interior help set the Spanish brand's first electric car apart from the Volkswagen ID.3 it's based on